 Vegan meatballs with a hearty gravy!

-I have made these meatless meatballs a couple of times now, always with some variations.
+I’ve made these meatless meatballs a couple of times now, always with some variations.
 Finally, I created a recipe which totally convinced me.
-And not only I love these vegan meatballs, my boyfriend is a big fan as well.
+And not only I love these vegan meatballs, but my boyfriend is also a big fan as well.
 They are spicy, hearty and satisfying.
-And the gravy is seriously the best gravy I have ever made!
+And the gravy is seriously the best gravy I’ve ever made!
 Both recipes are plant-based, gluten-free, nut-free, and easy to make.
 You most likely already have all the ingredients at home or can buy them in the next store!

 Perfect for dinner or meal prep

 These vegan meatballs are perfect for dinner but they are also great as a meal prep for lunch at work, uni or school.

 What I love about these vegan meatballs, is, that they can be served with (mashed) potatoes, rice, and pasta.
 I prefer mashed potatoes since I love mashed potatoes a lot.
 But every combo tastes very delicious.
 You can get creative and eat them a couple of times per week but serve them differently every time which means that meals never get boring.

 This hearty gravy is a perfect match for these vegan meatballs.
 They taste so good together and therefore I am sharing both recipes for you!
 You can store gravy leftovers in the fridge for up to 3 or 4 days.

 These vegan meatballs are:

 - Rich in protein

 I love how the texture turned out.
 They do not fall apart but they aren’t gummy either.
 You have to give them a try, I am sure you will love them as well.